Quiz

 Waterfowl Diseases: A “Cheat Sheet”

 Although the rare veterinarian routinely deals with large numbers of waterfowl on a regular basis, many avian veterinarians encounter waterfowl only sporadically as wildlife rehabilitation cases, backyard poultry, and/or zoo specimens.
 When consulting textbooks for help, often a dizzying array of waterfowl diseases are encountered.
-Some conditions such as “angel wing” and predator trauma are important in captive populations, while infectious diseases like fowl cholera can cause massive die-offs in free-ranging birds…
+This “cheat sheet” is designed as a clinical aide or reminder system.
+Particularly important or common conditions are bolded or linked to disease descriptions.

 Article